 Water chemistry: Calcium 400-450, Magnesium 1350, KH 7-9.5, pH 8.1-8.4, Nitrates .01-10, Phosphates .01-.09 salinity 1.026

 Temperature Range: 74- 81 Fahrenheit

 Dosing: Doc highly recommends automated dosing of Ca, Kh and other elements to provide ultimate stable water chemistry throughout the day.
 It is important there are minimal fluctuations especially with Kh/alkalinity.
 For more information on dosing and products click here.

 Placement recommendations: There are a few good areas to place these corals.
-Try an area like and edge in front so the coral can encrust onto the reef or a place with good indirect flow so particulate to be carried to it and settle on the coral.
+In our custom aquarium installations, we try for an area like an edge in front so the coral can encrust onto the reef or a place with good indirect flow so particulate to be carried to it and settle on the coral.
 Keep a safe distance from other corals so it does not harm or get harmed by other corals.
 This coral is good to grow in vertical areas where others cannot.
 Another great location is on an island on the sand up close to the glass for optimal viewing.
 It will never grow outwards into the glass.

 Click here for our favorite epoxy and reef glues.